 2014 Team Silver – Alltech FEI World Equestrian Games

-- Winner of Great Britain’s first Olympic medal in dressage: Individual Gold medal and Team Gold medal at London 2012.
+2012 Winner of Britain’s first Olympic medal in dressage: Individual Gold medal and Team Gold medal

 Holds the British record score for Grand Prix Freestyle with 90.650% riding Valegro (Hartpury, UK 2012)